EPecherkin/lightspeed_1/README.md

 Possibility for improvements:

 - Use goroutines to search for IP in multiple files in parallel
-- If we expect memory to be highly fragmented - we can divide in-memory buffer to a smaller chunks
+- If we expect memory to be highly fragmented - we can divide in-memory buffer to a smaller chunks, but insertion will become more complicated